ZuhybDev/go_inventory_challenge/README.md

 ## Author

-ZuhybDev — created as a small Go inventory challenge.
+ZuhybDev — created as a small Go challenge.